I am the author of God’s Creative Gift—Unleashing the Artist in You and The Creator’s Healing Power—Restoring the Broken to Beautiful.

 Growing up with a mother as a piano teacher meant that children of all ages, skills, and abilities sat at the piano in our living room and chipped away at the music lessons in the books propped on our beautiful Steinway.
 Day after day I heard the same simple tunes and scales—the very same ones I attempted as my mother tried to teach me piano (with little success, I might add, not due to her lack of persistence, but mainly mine).

-She is a remarkable artist at the piano, and her artistry was most evident when she practiced in the privacy of our home.
+She is a remarkable artist at the piano, but her artistry was most evident when she practiced in the privacy of our home.
 She benefitted from her practice by being a great pianist.
 I benefitted from her practice by learning a deep appreciation for music, and for finding God in the midst of her playing.
 To this day the piano is the one instrument that easily takes me into the Lord’s presence.
 It calms my soul and brings me a deep peace that resonates in my spirit.

 I am a jack-of-all-trades; master of none.